 While Lake Tahoe is gorgeous year-round, visiting in summer is especially wonderful, with perfect weather, great hiking options, crystal clear water, and lots of on-the-water activities.
 Here are the 10 best things to do in Lake Tahoe in the summer time.

 Sitting on the border of California and Nevada and just one hour from Sacramento, Both North Lake Tahoe & South Lake Tahoe are stunningly beautiful places to visit.
-It is both the largest alpine lake in North America and the second deepest lake in the U.S., which accounts for its amazingly deep blue color.
+It is both the largest alpine lake in North America and the second deepest blue water lake in the U.S., which accounts for its amazingly deep blue color.

 Emerald Bay State Park